IT Infrastructure refers to all the related equipment that is used to support the information technology needs and services of an organization.

-This article will detail the necessary equipment needed in a server room to allow users the ability to develop and test smoothly without issue.
-Ideally, we want the lab to be a transparent component to these end users.
+This article will detail the necessary equipment needed in a computer lab or server room to allow users the ability to develop and test smoothly without issue.

 What is needed for a computer lab?